tsgouros/demo-graphic/README.md

 If cmake finds libPNG it will build a demo2 binary, and if it also finds MinVR, it will create a demo3.
 You will find them in the bin subdirectory of your build directory.

+### Documentation

+There is a significant amount of documentation in the code, and you can get a doxygen dump of the API comments by adding '-DBUILD_DOCUMENTATION=ON' to the cmake invocation.

 ## Downloading and installing MinVR